barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
 We are referring to the location not the orientation.
 We refer to the position on the x, y or z axis.
-The x and y configurations were obtain by performing a solid rotation of the z-configuration of 90 degrees along the x- and y-axis respectively.
+The x and y configurations were obtained by performing a solid rotation of the z-configuration of 90 degrees along the x- and y-axis respectively.
 This statement was added in the text to clarify the point.

 #### Modifications
-Add note on how we obtained these configurations 8180cb0
+- Added note on how we obtained these configurations in commit [8180cb0](https://github.com/barbagroup/pygbe_lspr_paper/commit/8180cb005d737a6276bb3f78a613d4af17d2dbec).

 ### Comment 5